 Losing weight isn’t easy, but maintaining that lost weight can seem even more daunting.
 So….how exactly do you lose weight and keep it off?

 Thankfully, it turns out that the idea that most people who lose weight gain it all back (and sometimes more) might be a misconception, and there’s research to back that up: An ongoing observational study found that with sustained behavioral changes, the majority of people were able to keep weight off for 5+ years.

-Ditch: Thinking long-term weight loss is impossible
+1. Stop thinking that long-term weight loss is impossible

 Feeling like you have to suffer for the rest of your life to maintain your weight loss is understandably scary.

 That’s why it’s crucial to have a realistic maintenance plan for eating and exercising that meshes with your life.
 Just as important, however, is how you react when you go off-plan.

 What to do when you fall off your plan

 “Slip-ups will happen.
 It’s helpful to not view them as a failure, but as something you can learn from,” says psychologist Holly Parker, Ph.D.

 Those ups and downs are a natural part of the process, she says.
 And you can use the information you gleaned to help guard against a similar lapse in the future.